 This past spring and summer, the BLM protests sparked racial and social justice conversations throughout the US.
 These conversations made their way to the climbing community.

 The big question for us in the climbing community was: How can we make outdoor spaces more inclusive for everybody?
 How can we be anti-racist in the outdoors?

 More generally, calling a problem a discriminatory name – for example, “F****** Retard” or “N***** B****” – enforces the idea that these spaces are ones in which discrimination is the accepted norm.
-Calling climbs by racist, misogynistic, and ableist names (and by retaining these names now that their discriminatory nature is widely evident) signals to individuals who belong to those historically marginalized groups that a given space is one of continued marginalization.
+Calling climbs by racist, sexist, and ableist names (and by retaining these names now that their discriminatory nature is widely evident) signals to individuals who belong to those historically marginalized groups that a given space is one of continued marginalization.
 It isn’t for them.
 The prejudiced norms of society at large are still in play here.

-The motivation to change problematic route-names is to make these spaces and activities we love more inclusive and welcoming to everyone.
+The motivation to change problematic route names is to make these spaces and activities we love more inclusive and welcoming to everyone.
 We shouldn’t be perpetuating practices that keep others away because of who they are.

 Our next step was to see these changes reflected on Mountain Project—which they now are — and work on changing the names in the local PDF Guide.

-Here are a few anecdotes from the initial survey:
+Anecdotes from the initial survey:

 “While teaching a friend to lead at the Panty wall in Red Rocks, a group of Bro’s heckled us to show them our panties.
 The entire day.
 My friend ended up in tears from the stress of leading her first route outdoors and being harassed nonstop by strangers.”

-“As a white male I’ve never felt personally targeted by it, but some route names do make me ashamed to be a climber and feel complicit in the exclusive environment that is climbing.”
+“As a white male, I’ve never felt personally targeted by it, but some route names do make me ashamed to be a climber and feel complicit in the exclusive environment that is climbing.”